perladvent/perldotcom/content/article/_pub_2010_07_welcome-rakudo-star.md

 is merely a matter of hiring enough typists, you see.)

 That's neither what Perl 6 is nor how it works.
-What matters now is that youâyes, youâcan download and install and play with Perl 6 right now.
+What matters now is that you—yes, you—can download and install and play with Perl 6 right now.
 It's not complete, whatever that means.
 It's not finished, because twenty years from now we'll still release new versions to meet needs that we can't possibly predict right now.